 - Saponins, a powerful phytochemical found in green plant-based foods, have anti-cancer properties and may stop cancer cells from multiplying

-- Consumption of green leafy vegetables and fruit has been associated with a lower risk of diabetes and cardiovascular disease
+- Consumption of green leafy vegetables and fruits has been associated with a lower risk of diabetes and cardiovascular disease

-- Researchers have found that, compared with other apple varieties, Granny Smiths appear to have the most beneficial effect on good gut bacteria
+- Researchers have found that, compared with other apple varieties, Granny Smith apples appear to have the most beneficial effect on good gut bacteria

 - Avocados are one of the healthiest fruits and are loaded with healthy monosaturated fatty acids, dietary fibre, and over 20 important nutrients - they're ideal for supporting weight loss and heart health